willfaught/paige/README.md

     utterances: # utteranc.es
       github_repo: "example/foo"
   home:
-    blurb: "There's a new daddy in town." # Displayed below the greeting
+    blurb: "There's a new daddy in town." # Displayed below the greeting; default is ""
-    greeting: "You know best" # Displayed below the image
+    greeting: "You know best" # Displayed below the image; default is ""
     image:
       raw: false # Do not copy or process the file; default is false
-      stretch: true # Stretch the image fully horizontally if true; center the image otherwise
+      stretch: false # Stretch the image fully horizontally if true; center the image otherwise; default is false
-      url: "me.jpg" # A page, site, or remote resource glob
+      url: "me.jpg" # A page, site, or remote resource glob; default is ""
-  hide_credit_data: true # Don't credit this project in a data attribute
+  hide_credit_data: false # Don't credit this project in a data attribute; default is false
-  hide_credit_link: true # Don't credit this project in the footer
+  hide_credit_link: false # Don't credit this project in the footer; default is false
   katex:
     autorender:
       raw: false # Do not copy or process the file; default is false